mohit-marathe/zetajs/README.md

-# zetajs: Access ZetaOffice in the Brwoser from JavaScript via UNO
+# zetajs: Access ZetaOffice in the Browser from JavaScript via UNO

 The `zeta.js` library provides the facilities to run an instance of ZetaOffice integrated in your web site, allowing you to control it with JavaScript code via the LibreOffice